-Stop him and ask him to bring his comments back to the matter at hand.
-Or ask a question that directs him back to your topic.
-When you set ground rules, you probably let people know that keeping discussions focused was part of your role.
+When you discussed ground rules, you probably let people know that keeping discussions focused was part of your role.

 Some groups have a “parking lot” for new ideas, additional agenda items, topics for extended discussion, or whatever they don’t want to lose track of but also do not want to devote time to at the moment.
-You can offer to add something to the “parking lot” and give it to the group leader after your session.
+You can offer to add something to the “parking lot” and address it later in the training or give it to the group leader after your session.

 Be sure that the person shutting down engagement is not you.
 Are you speaking too much?
 Are you trying to lead the group instead of facilitating its work?
 Are you giving positive feedback only to a select few members of the group?
 Are you shying away from allowing conflict to arise in the group?